-PhD in Psychology (ISCTE – University Institute of Lisbon, 2016), currently, a Research Fellow at the Institute of Social Sciences, University of Lisbon (ICS-ULisboa), and Invited Assistant Professor at the School of Human Sciences, Catholic University of Portugal (FCH-UCP).
+PhD in Psychology (Iscte – University Institute of Lisbon, 2016), currently collaborating in several projects at the Institute of Social Sciences of the University of Lisbon (ICS-ULisboa), Assistant Professor at the University of Groningen (The Netherlands).

-His main interest is researching transitions towards healthier and more sustainable consumption habits, with a main focus on food and eating.
+His research interests include enabling transitions towards healthier and more sustainable consumption habits, with a main focus on food and eating.

-PhD in Sociology from the University of Manchester (2005) and Research Fellow at the Institute of Social Sciences of the University of Lisbon (ICS-ULisboa).
+PhD in Sociology from the University of Manchester (2005) and Researcher at the Institute of Social Sciences of the University of Lisbon (ICS-ULisboa).
 Before joining the Institute, in 2008, Mónica took part in several research projects led by the Universities of Bangor (Wales), Surrey (England) and Cardiff (Wales).

 Some of her main research interests include food safety, food freshness, poverty and food insecurity, and school meals.